 - Salsa or Greek yogurt for dipping

 Quick Tip: Mix beans, corn, chili powder.
 Spread on half of each tortilla, top with cheese, fold.
 Cook in a dry pan for 2 minutes per side until golden and crispy.
+This healthy dinner is so good you won’t believe it took 8 minutes.
+Keep these dinner ideas in your back pocket for lazy nights.

 Note: Based on my experience, quesadilla is one of my best sandwiches.
 Just give it a try – you may like it.
+It’s a fantastic healthy dinner option when you crave something crispy and filling.

-6. “One‑Pot” Tomato & Eggplant Lentil Pasta
+6. Tomato & Eggplant Lentil Pasta – Wholesome Healthy Dinner Ideas

 Why I love it: Lentil pasta is higher in protein and fiber than regular pasta, and it’s surprisingly cheap when bought in bulk.
 This sauce uses no meat – just vegetables and herbs.
+This is one of those healthy dinner ideas that feels gourmet but costs very little.
+A pasta dinner can absolutely be healthy and delicious.

 Ingredients (serves 2):